Rock and gravel reservoir types pondless waterfalls can only be cleaned by hand

 No Hassle, No Extra Costs.

-Ultimate pondless waterfalls eliminate the need for the hard to clean rock and gravel reservoir basin found in all the common pondless waterfalls seen everywhere online.
-The Ultimate pondless waterfall is different and features an easy to clean, completely backwashable, patented Hydro Vortex™ waterfall filter behind the waterfalls for trapping and removing dissolved organics like dust and pollen from the water.
+Russell Pondless Systems™ Ultimate EASY to CLEAN pondless waterfalls eliminate the need for the hard to clean rock and gravel reservoir basin found in all the common pondless waterfalls seen everywhere online.
+The Ultimate EASY to CLEAN pondless waterfall is different and features an easy to clean, completely backwashable, patented Hydro Vortex™ waterfall filter behind the waterfalls for trapping and removing dissolved organics like dust and pollen from the water.

-How to clean an Ultimate pondless waterfall in detail:
+How to clean a Russell Pondless Systems Ultimate pondless waterfall in detail:

 1. With your pump running, use an ordinary garden hose to rinse all leaves, debris, and sediment from the rocks and gravel in your waterfalls and/or stream downstream and into the Hydro Sieve™ pre-filter for easy removal.